spatialfruitsalad/pomelo/README.md

 ```

 The options have the following meaning:
 -mode selects the mode.
-There are the following modes available: SPHERE, SPHEREPOLY, TETRA, TETRABLUNT, ELLIP, SPHCYL and GENERIC.
+There are the following modes available: SPHERE, SPHEREPOLY, POLYMER, TETRA, TETRABLUNT, ELLIP, SPHCYL and GENERIC.
 While the last one has to be compiled with make GENERIC and thus requires selene, the other modes work fine.
 -i specifies the input file.
 In the case above, the SPHERE Mode expects a xyz file, that lists the particle's (spheres) center coordinates.
 -o specifies the outpput folder.
 This folder will be created by pomelo and output will be written to it.